 GROUP SIZE: 8 PARTICIPANTS

-DEPOSIT: $450 to secure spot, balance due 60 days prior to workshop
+DEPOSIT: A 50% deposit is required to secure a spot, with the balance due 60 days prior to workshop

 USEFUL INFO / PHYSICAL DIFFICULTY